TrystanLea/blog/pages/en/thoughtexperiment.md

 Our householders have now a relatively comfortable lifestyle, a warm house, food to eat and wild nature to explore.
 There is also a small glass producer, saw mill, wood-fibre insulation manufacturing, biomass powered iron furnace and iron works.
 Transport has not been included or any land use associated with traditional non-mechanised means of travel..

 The amount of wild land is reduced to 35% of the total land area..

+The total amount of land used for biomass heat is 1563 m2 per household or ~17% of the available land area.

 **Biodiversity?**